btcpayserver/btcpayserver-doc/docs/TryItOut.md

 # Try it out

-This section goes through the process of creating an account and store on our public BTCPay server.
+This section goes through the process of **creating an account and store on our public BTCPay server**.
 (For evaluation purpose)

 You can also follow along in this video: